-Semester/Year 1 st Assignment 2^{nd} As signm ent Intern Major Mentoring Teacher School - ease rate your mentoring teacher on each of 4 - Always 3 - Us The following items.
-Use the sually $2 - $ Seldom $1 - $ ıg rat ing s sca le: Preparation:1.
-Provided me with pertinent information at the school/district handbook. bout the school, including 4 3 2 2 1 Acquainted me with the policies and pract as grading, record keeping, testing and rep safety and use of school facilities.
-4 3 2 2 1 3.
-Made arrangements for me to meet other so principal, guidance counselors, media spec and other resource teachers.
-4 3 2 2 1 Planning and Teaching: 1.
-Had realistic expectations and openly com 4- 3 2 2 1 2.
-Reviewed my lesson and unit plans and pro feedback both before and after implementa 4 3 2 1 3.
-Provided for a gradual increase in my teach hing responsibilities.
-4 3 2 2 1 4.
-Encouraged me to develop my own teachir creative, engaging lessons/units. ng style and to develop 4 3 2 2 1 5.
-Modeled a variety of teaching and assessm ent strategies for me to observe 4 3 2 2 1 6.
+Semester/Year 1 st Assignment 2 nd A ssigni nen t Intern Major Mentoring Teacher School C. e rate your mentoring teacher on eacl h of the following items.
+Use th e follow ing ra nting g sca le: Never 8 ć , Preparation:1.
+Provided me with pertinent information the school/district handbook. in about the school, including 4 3 2 1 2.
+Acquainted me with the policies and p as grading, record keeping, testing and practices of the school such I reporting, supplies and equipment 4 3 2 1 safety and use of school facilities.3.
+Made arrangements for me to meet oth principal, guidance counselors, media and other resource teachers. er school personnel such as specialist, special education, 4 3 2 1 Planning and Teaching: 1.
+Had realistic expectations and openly of communicated them to me.
+4 3 2 1 2.
+Reviewed my lesson and unit plans and feedback both before and after implem 4 3 2 1 3.
+Provided for a gradual increase in my t eaching responsibilities.
+4 3 2 1 4.
+Encouraged me to develop my own tea creative, engaging lessons/units. ching style and to develop 4 3 2 1 5.
+Modeled a variety of teaching and asse essment strategies for me to observe 4 3 2 1 6.
 Shared resources and ideas with me.
-4 3 2 2 1 Observations and Conferencing: 1.
-Observed me consistently throughout my a assignment.
-4 3 2 2 1 2.
-Set aside time regularly to talk with me abo out my teaching.
-4 3 2 2 1 3.
-Provided me with specific and constructive e feedback.
-4 3 2 2 1 4.
-Encouraged me to explore my own ideas d uring our conferencing.
-4 3 2 2 1 5.
-Communicated openly with my university supervisor.
-4 3 2 2 1
+4 3 2 1 Observations and Conferencing: 1.
+Observed me consistently throughout r ny assignment.
+4 3 2 1 2.
+Set aside time regularly to talk with me e about my teaching.
+4 3 2 1 3.
+Provided me with specific and construct ctive feedback.
+4 3 2 1 4.
+Encouraged me to explore my own ide as during our conferencing.
+4 3 2 1 5.
+Communicated openly with my universe sity supervisor.
+4 3 2 1

 Classroom Management and Discipline: 1.
 Modeled a variety of strategies for managing the learning environment.
 4 3 2 1 2.
 Demonstrated appropriate, positive classroom management.
 4 3 2 1 3.
 Treated all students in a fair manner.
-4 3 2 1 4.
-Encouraged me to develop my own ideas for managing the classroom and student behavior and supported me as I implemented them.
+4 3 2 1 • • 1 4.
+Encouraged me to develop my own ideas for managing the classroom 4 3 2 1 and student behavior and supported me as I implemented them.
+5. Gave me full support when I needed to take disciplinary action.
 4 3 2 1 5.
-Gave me full support when I needed to take disciplinary action.
-4 3 2 1 Evaluation: Showed a genuine interest in my progress.
+Gave the full support when I needed to take disciplinary action.
+4 5 2 1 Evaluation: 1.
+Showed a genuine interest in my progress.
 4 3 2 1 2.
 Collected sufficient information to adequately evaluate my performance 4 3 2 1 and progress fairly and objectively.
-3. Pointed out strengths (things I did well), identified specific areas that needed to be addressed, and outlined clear expectations for improvement of my instruction.
+3. Pointed out strengths (things I did well), identified specific 4 3 2 1 areas that needed to be addressed, and outlined clear expectations for improvement of my instruction.
+4. Completed and submitted required documentation in a timely manner.
 4 3 2 1 4.
-Completed and submitted required documentation in a timely manner.
-4 3 2 1 Professionalism: 1.
+Completed and submitted required documentation and timety manner.
+4 5 2 1 Professionalism: 1.
 Showed respect for me as a student teacher.
-4 3 2 1 2.
+4 3 2 1 - 2.
 Spent extra time with me as needed.
-4 3 2 1 3.
-Acted professionally at all times towards me, colleagues, and other 4 3 2 1 stakeholders.
-4. Communicated effectively with me.
-4 3 2 1 .
-Communication officer very with me. т 5 4 1 5.
+4 3 2 1 THE PSIL 3.
+Acted professionally at all times towards me, colleagues, and other 4 3 2 1 stakeholders. • • 4.
+Communicated effectively with me.
+4 3 2 I 5 Included and in mathematical months of student too show normal 4 r 2 1 5.
 Included me in professional meetings, student-teacher-parent conferences and faculty meetings.
-4 3 2 1
+4 3 2 1 contenences and faculty incluings.